ember-template-lint/ember-template-lint/docs/rule/no-forbidden-elements.md

 ## Configuration

 * boolean - `true` to enable / `false` to disable
-  * array -- an array of strings to forbid
+  * array -- an array of strings to forbid, default: ['meta', 'style', 'html', 'style']
   * object -- An object with the following keys:
     * `forbidden` -- An array of forbidden element names